pencer-io/pencer-io.github.io/_posts/2021-12-03-ctf-htb-pikaboo.md

 We've retrieved the FTP log file, which reveals a username pwnmeow.
 After a while looking around I looked for an exploit and found [this](https://book.hacktricks.xyz/pentesting-web/file-inclusion#via-vsftpd-logs) method of file inclusion.
 Further info [here](https://shahjerry33.medium.com/rce-via-lfi-log-poisoning-the-death-potion-c0831cebc16d) and [here](https://secnhack.in/ftp-log-poisoning-through-lfi/) helped me figure out the next move.

-We can connect to the FTP server and use the method described to execute arbitary code.
+We can connect to the FTP server and use the method described to execute arbitrary code.
 First lets test our theory:

 ```sh
 ┌──(root💀kali)-[~/htb/pikaboo]